ivadomed/lumbar-classification-rsna-challenge-2024/README.md

 If the axial acquisition contain:
 - acq-ax

-need to reorient scans to LPI
+Need to reorient scans to LPI